Cocaine Overdose Symptoms and Effects

 - Irritability, anxiety, restlessness, insomnia.

-- Extreme mood changes: feelings of exhilaration and depression.
+- Extreme mood changes: feelings of exhilaration followed by depression.

 - Aggressive behavior.